 Do not try and use Amul fresh cream (blue carton) as a substitute, it will not work.
 Whipping cream has a much higher fat content and therefore whips up into fabulous peaks.

 Amul actually does have whipping cream, look out for the red carton.
 INR 200 for 1 Litre.
 This wasn’t easy to find, but I got my hands on it at Reliance Fresh.
-It is available online on Zopnow and Big Basket but isn’t always in stock.
+It is on Big Basket and Food Hall.
 Nature’s Basket and Food Hall stock far more expensive varieties too.
 If you do find it, buy the smaller 200 ml cartons because dairy-based whipping cream cannot be stored in the fridge for long and does go waste.

 Oh dear God.
 This ingredient.
 Unless you’re willing to shell out huge amounts of money to buy imported slabs of cooking chocolate on Amazon, I do have a solution.